 This is why most building codes require a basement egress door or window – an integral part of the egress system – for emergency exit and first responder access.

-A complete basement egress system includes several critical components:
+A complete basement egress window system includes several critical components:

-• An egress window well dug to the depth of the window.
+An egress window well is dug to the depth of the window.
 The window must operate so that it doesn’t obstruct the egress window well (i.e. it can’t swing outward).

-• An egress ladder or stairs attached to or built into the side of the window well.
+An egress ladder or egress window steps are attached to or built into the side of the window well.
+Wells deeper than 44" must include one or the other.

 Basement Egress System Advantages